AI-Hypercomputer/maxtext/README.md

 If the runner machine is a cloud VM, it must be in the same project as the workers.

 The `multihost_runner.py` script:
-* Distributes your code to multiple worker TPUVM's
+* Distributes your code to multiple worker TPUVM's, recursively copying chosen directory
 * Runs the code on the workers
 * Logs and monitors the processes' error statuses and brings the logs back to the runner machine.